 Pressure-Treated Wood: Should you use Cedar Instead?

-Despite its popularity, this kind of chemical-coated wood has a number of problems that might make it more trouble than it’s worth.
+Pressure treated wood is likely appropriate for many structural applications.
+But this kind of chemical-coated wood has a number of problems that might make it more trouble than it’s worth.
 Issues with treated wood, to name a few, include its environmental unfriendliness, its tendency to cause shrinkage and discoloration in the lumber, and its quick corrosion of standard fasteners.
 If you have an outdoor woodworking project in mind, Western Spindle’s stock of natural, untreated cedar can protect your porch from wear and tear without the issues that come with pressure-treated woods.

 Since its invention in the 1930s, pressure-treated wood has brought on a number of environmental problems.
 First, wood is most often treated with a variety of inorganic chemical compounds, according to the Environmental Protection Agency (EPA).
 Because of this, chemically-treated wood should be handled with extreme caution: animal habitats, water supplies, and planting soil can easily become contaminated.
 Further, treated wood is hard to discard – only an approved waste management agency should carry out its disposal because burning this type of wood releases toxins.